Quick Summary

 Real-World Example of AI in the Workplace

-When AI is introduced the right way, it feels like extra hands keeping things steady when the workload piles up.
-That’s what ServiceUp experienced after introducing Lunos into its accounts receivable workflow.
+When AI is introduced the right way, it creates a measurable cash flow improvement, not just a lighter workload.
+That is what Revela, a mid-market services business, saw after introducing Lunos into its accounts receivable workflow.

 Before, collections felt overwhelming, replies were easy to miss, and staying on top of everything took constant effort.
 With Lunos as an AI coworker, it worked around the clock to manage customer conversations.
 It read responses, handled outreach, tracked payment commitments, and responded naturally rather than sending generic reminder templates.